 5. boost your dog’s confidence – only confident dog will dare to run at his maximal speed.
 Make sure your dog knows he is World Champion before you let him do his first jump.

 6. don’t be afraid to do things your way.
 Books, videos and seminars are helpful, but no one knows your dog better as you do, especially after teaching him those 100 tricks and playing and walking with him every day, so… Trust your intuition and do what YOU think is best for your dog.
 Avoid those that think there is just one best way.
 Wary those who want to make you believe you need particular breed/method/handling tool/video in order to succeed.
 Were you told too that you MUST have a lead-out in order to win?
-Well, I win at least 90% of my runs with La.
+Well, I won at least 90% of my runs with La for years.
 And she doesn’t stay.

 7. if something goes wrong, always remember it’s your fault, caused either by your training or handling.
 That’s a good news since it gives you a power to fix it yourself too.
 Things would be much harder if it was dog’s fault.
 Luckily, they, unlike people, come without mistakes.